mariloutb/Bulk-Operations/docs2/pages/documentations/options-audit.md

 # Audit

 ## UseAudit
-Allow you to audit inserted/deleted rows from the database.
+Allows you to audit inserted/deleted rows from the database.

 - Default Value: False